TadeSamson/RouletteWheel/README.md

 The demo for this project can be found on my [static website](https://tadesamson.com/roulette.html)

 ## Motivation
-I was basically motivated to write this for Quizac after searching different plugins many of which turns out to be paid and the free ones tends to be way limited in their functions and configuration.
+I was basically motivated to write this for Quizac after searching different roulette plugin online and observing they all have 1 thing in common, multiple external libraries (animation libraries, sound libries), making the roulette itself ridiculously heavy even for the paid ones.
+This being the complain of most developers using them, I set out to write one with no external library and with a relatively small size to make developers happy.
+Here, I present to you my roulette adding just 16KB size to your project compare to about 554KB by similar plugins.

 ## Screenshots
 ![ScreenShot](https://tadesamson.com/img/roulette_screenshot.gif)